microsoft/ML-For-Beginners/8-Reinforcement/1-QLearning/README.md

 Thus, the best approach is to balance between exploration and exploitation.
 This can be done by choosing the action at state *s* with probabilities proportional to values in Q-Table.
 In the beginning, when Q-Table values are all the same, it would correspond to a random selection, but as we learn more about our environment, we would be more likely to follow the optimal route while allowing the agent to choose the unexplored path once in a while.
 ## Python Implementation

 Now we are ready to implement the learning algorithm.
-Before that, we also need some function that will convert arbitrary numbers in the Q-Table into a vector of probabilities for corresponding actions:
+Before that, we also need some function that will convert arbitrary numbers in the Q-Table into a vector of probabilities for corresponding actions: (code block 7)

 ```python
 def probs(v,eps=1e-4):